 16 Oct to 8 Dec 2024: Swan Hill Regional Art Gallery, VIC

-Changemakers: Crafting a difference will open at [VENUE] on [OPENING DATE] and is the touring component of the Changemakers exhibition, sponsored by Commonwealth Bank, currently on display at MoAD at Old Parliament House in Canberra.
+Changemakers: Crafting a difference is the touring component of the Changemakers exhibition, sponsored by Commonwealth Bank, currently on display at MoAD at Old Parliament House in Canberra.
 The touring exhibition is travelling to suburban and regional locations across the country.

 The touring exhibition showcases a range of textile banners created by craftivist and artist Dr Tal Fitzpatrick.
 Fitzpatrick has used embroidery, quilting and applique techniques to create textile banners that explore challenging issues, attitudes and behaviours that perpetuate unequal power relations, including financial abuse.